 Inktober- Part 2

-I had so much fun taking part in Inktober and cannot wait to participate in a full month for October 2017!
+As mentioned in my previous blog post, here is the second half of my drawings for Inktober: Broken Jump Transport, Worried Scared Tree Relax, Wet I had so much fun taking part in Inktober and cannot wait to participate in a full month for October 2017!

 Inktober 2016- Part 1

+October was quite an event packed month for me.
+I had expected that with the arrival of my second child that it would be, but with an earlier than expected birth date, things have been a bit chaotic!
 I began the month hoping to take part in Inktober, a 31 day celebration of art using any medium of ink: pen, marker, mixed media with ink.
 I was able to complete 16 of the 31 days.
 I decided to use a theme for my drawings, and selected Halloween, one of my favorite holidays.
 I also decided to use the daily prompt words, selected by the illustrious Jake Parker, founder of Inktober.
-Here are the first 8 drawings:
+Here are the first 8 drawings: Fast, Noisy Collect Hungry Sad, Hidden Lost Rock

 Saddle Up!

 My daughter is a big fan of the tv show Sheriff Callie's Wild West.
 We don't watch too much television, but it is a show that where, for 25 minutes, she is transported to a different world.
 I thought that to celebrate her summer time birthday, it would be appropriate to have a themed wild west celebration, and also tie in an acknowledgement of her upcoming sibling.
 At this point in her life, parties are still fairly small, and mostly adults.
 I am fairly passionate about making my own cards and gifts, so I put together some things that would appeal to both kids and adults.
+I put together invitations that were based on the western theme, with homemade origami cowgirl hats. and glued on twine freehand to spell out Saddle Up.
+I finished off the space with additional themed accessories.
+I wanted to have party favors that could tie in to our theme, but still be something meaningful and lasting.
+I had considered making paper cactuses for safe decorations, but wanted

 SCBWI: Draw This!
 Royal

 Here is my submission for August's SCBWI Draw This topic, Royal.
 I did not already have a painting that was suitable for this subject, and so I created this piece specifically for the word prompt.
 I normally rely on inspiration from my own personal life, or as things pop into my head, so it was fun and a little bit of a challenge to try a different approach this time.
-I look forward to using this method in the future!
+I look forward to using this method in the future !

 Road Trip- A Blast From The Past